xtdb/xtdb-tutorial/4-bitemporality.nextjournal.md

 Confident in their ability to put the remainder of their records into xtdb, Lyndon thanks you.

 > I can’t believe we’ve not digitized sooner.
-There was a huge push to start using more paper as the Neptune tree population was getting out of control from the accelerated terraforming, but since all these floods I’m not sure paper was the right choice."
+> There was a huge push to start using more paper as the Neptune tree population was getting out of control from the accelerated terraforming, but since all these floods I’m not sure paper was the right choice."
 >
 > \- Lyndon Mercia-York

-You say goodbye to Lyndon and head back to the space port.
+You say goodbye to Lyndon and head back to the spaceport.

-# Space Port
+# Spaceport

-Back at your spaceship you check your communications panel.
+Back at your spaceship, you check your communications panel.
 There is a new assignment waiting for you.

 > We have assigned you a quick task on Saturn helping a small company who are having some problems keeping their records in order.
 >